monperrus/katacoda-scenarios-2/CI/step5.md

 #### Let's add some more mocked tests

 Click on `Copy to Editor` below to append the following tests to the file `api-mock.test.js`.
-These tests sends a DELETE request to the endpoint `/api/todos/:id`, including a todo id.
+These tests send a DELETE request to the endpoint `/api/todos/:id`, including a todo id.
 This request simply asks the API to delete a todo with the specified id from the data model.

 <pre class="file" data-filename="server/tests/api-mock.test.js" data-target="append">
 describe('Todo endpoints - delete', () => {